 - You can buy a floor stand separately to wheel this around.

 - Suction could be stronger for the money

-It has 2 speeds.
-So you can have it on fast for doing fill-ins and drill work, and then turn it down onto the slow setting for filing.
+So I put it on fast for doing fill-ins and drill work, and then turn it down onto the slow setting for filing.

 In terms of noise – this one falls somewhere in the middle.